Discover new and more effective methods for back pain management.

 - Referred back pain is a dull and achy type of pain in the back that tends to move around.
 It also usually varies in intensity.

-Once our pain management staff reaches an accurate diagnosis for your back pain, we can also develop an effective treatment plan for you.
+Once our pain management medical providers reaches an accurate diagnosis for your back pain, we can also develop an effective treatment plan for you.

-Below are some of the common treatments that our pain specialists at AZ Pain Medicine Clinic may discuss with you:
+Below are some of the common treatments that our pain doctors at AZ Pain Medicine Clinic may discuss with you:

 Depending on the kind of back pain that you may suffer from, there are a lot of back pain medicines available that can help manage or eliminate your back pain symptoms.
 In fact, back pain remedy can come from over-the-counter pain relievers, topical pain relievers, narcotics, and muscle relaxants.